 Climb Hire’s Paid Search Marketing track is a 4-month program that will teach you the essential skills needed to get an entry-level job in the industry.
 You’ll also gain hands-on experience with marketing tools like Google Ads, Meta Business Suite, Google Sheets, Shopify, and Constant Contact.

-Here is a deeper look into what our Paid Search Marketing program offers:
+Here’s a deeper look into what our Paid Search Marketing program offers:

-- Instructor-led classes that offer direct guidance and ensure a more effective learning process
+• Instructor-led classes that offer direct guidance and ensure a more effective learning process.

-- Fully remote learning to make it easier to fit our classes into your schedule
+• Fully remote learning to make it easier to fit our classes into your schedule.

-- Access to our far-reaching professional network, including partner companies that from time to time recruit top entry-level talent from our programs
+• Access to our far-reaching professional network, including partner companies that from time to time recruit top entry-level talent from our programs.

 And that’s not all.
 Once you graduate, Climb Hire remains invested in your success.
 Our dedicated Career Development Advisors act as career coaches as you navigate job searches, refine your resume and cover letters, and prepare for interviews.
-As Arsean puts it, “The network of Climbers, alumni, staff, and career services has been invaluable, offering support and guidance at every stage of the process.”

 2. IT Support